ogra1/hummingboard-gadget/README.md

 ```
 ## Splash screen

-The splashscreen has been cerated from a jpeg with the following line:
+The splashscreen has been created from a jpeg with the following line:

 ```
 jpegtopnm splash.jpg | ppmquant 256 | ppmtobmp -bpp 8 >splash.bmp